HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Holy Spirit illumines the sins one by one and helps the saint put them to death.
 Putting sins to death is a continuing process and is one of the main aspects of the victorious Christian life.
 The continual destruction of sin under the guidance of the Holy Spirit is commanded as follows:

-For if ye live in the appetites of the flesh, ye shall die: but if ye through the Spirit do mortify [put to death] the deeds of the body, ye shall live.
+For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
 (Romans 8:13)

 There is a great gulf between the concept that God overlooks or is lenient toward sins committed by Christians, and the concept that God shields the saint from the guilt of the sinful acts of his fleshly body during the time the Holy Spirit is guiding him in the spiritual warfare against the “deeds of the body.”